-The scope of SB 283's mandate includes microwave fields and wireless network technologies which fall under the non-ionizing portion of the electromagnetic spectrum.
-Microwaves are used to detect speeding cars, to send telephone and television communications, and in microwave ovens.
-In broad terms, radiofrequency is used to transmit signals carrying information via radio waves.
-The radio waves are broadcast using a transmitter, sent out to a receiver, and then the signal is converted back to its original form.
-Radiofrequency (RF) energy may cause tissue damage from overheating.
-This can occur when RF energy is very strong such as when using industrial equipment.
-Cell phones and wireless networks also produce RF energy, but not at levels that cause significant heating (2).
+The scope of the SB 283 mandate includes microwave fields and wireless network technologies that fall under the non-ionizing portion of the electromagnetic spectrum.
+Microwaves help detect the speed of cars, send telephone and television communications and make microwave ovens work.
+In broad terms, radiofrequencies transmit signals that carry information via radio waves.
+A transmitter broadcasts radio waves to a receiver.
+The signal then converts back to its original form.
+Radiofrequency (RF) energy may cause tissues to overheat and cause damage to them.
+This can occur when RF energy is very strong such as when people use industrial equipment.
+Cell phones and wireless networks also produce RF energy.
+However, not at levels that cause significant heat to tissues (2).

 OHA focused the review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.

 Establishing causal relationships between exposures and health outcomes in humans relies on effective epidemiology study designs.
-A major epidemiology study subtype is observational studies, which include descriptive studies, ecological studies, cross-sectional studies, case-control studies, cohort studies (both prospective and retrospective), and others.
-The other major epidemiology study subtype is experimental studies, which include randomized controlled trials (RCTs), non-randomized trials, and other types.
+A major epidemiology study subtype is observational studies, which include descriptive studies, ecological studies, cross-sectional studies, case-control studies, and cohort studies (both prospective and retrospective).

+The other major epidemiology study subtype is experimental studies, which include randomized controlled trials (RCTs) and non-randomized trials.
 Observational studies are most common for nonclinical health settings.
-While reviewing studies, it is important to consider the weight of the causal evidence in the context of study design, also known as the "hierarchy of evidence."
-Although a consensus view does not exist, generally, RCTs and cohort studies are also considered to be a higher quality of evidence, while descriptive, ecological, and cross-sectional studies provide less support for causal evidence (3).
+In the review of studies, it is important to consider the weight of the causal evidence in the context of study design.
+This is also known as the "hierarchy of evidence."
+A consensus view does not exist.
+RCTs and cohort studies are generally, however, considered the highest quality of evidence due to reduced risk of bias.
+Case-control studies are also considered to be a higher quality of evidence, while descriptive, ecological and cross-sectional studies provide less support for causal evidence (3).

-Causal inference in epidemiology is not an exact science and there is no single definition of what constitutes a causal exposure-outcome relationship (4).
-Beyond study design, a variety of other contextual factors can be utilized to examine causal relationships: 1) Solid exposure assessment to characterize environmental exposures; 2) A dose-response gradient, where increasing exposure dose results in increased risk of adverse health outcomes, although not all environmental exposures behave as such; 3) Accounting for covariates such as co-exposures, demographic factors, or other parameters that could confound or cloud the relationship outcome; 4) Chronology in exposure and effect (e.g., did exposure happen before effect and is the latency between exposure and effect meaningful?); 5) Consistency in study results.
-In summary, for review of causal epidemiologic evidence, study design, dose-response, and consistency are a few of the most important determinants.
-These concepts are integrated into OHA's review of the evidence of a relationship between RFR and health endpoints.
+Causal inference in epidemiology is not an exact science.
+There is no single definition of what constitutes a causal exposure-outcome relationship (4).
+Beyond study design, a variety of other contextual factors can be utilized to examine causal relationships:

+- 1. Solid exposure assessment to characterize environmental exposures - 2.
+A dose-response gradient, where an increase in exposure increases the risk of adverse health outcomes (though not all environmental exposures behave this way) - 3.
+Accounting for covariates such as co-exposures, demographic factors, or other parameters that could mix up or cloud the relationship outcome - 4.
+Chronology in exposure and effect (e.g., did exposure happen before effect and is the latency between exposure and effect meaningful?), and - 5.
+Consistency in study results.

+In summary, for review of causal epidemiologic evidence, a few of the most important determinants are study design, dose-response, and consistency.

+OHA integrated these concepts into the review of the evidence of a relationship between RFR and health endpoints.